jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) an employer may make, for a relevant period, a reasonable estimate of the amount of expenditure likely to be incurred on an employee's accommodation; and
   (b) the amount estimated is treated as if it were the amount incurred during the period to which the estimate relates.
 Definitions for this section
-(5) In this section and sections CW 16C to CW 16F, CW 17CB, CZ 29, and CZ 30 (which relate to accommodation expenditure), as applicable,—
+(5) In this section and sections CW 16C to CW 16F, CW 17CB, and CZ 29 to CZ 30 (which relate to accommodation expenditure), as applicable,—
   - **distant workplace** , for an employee, means a workplace that— (a) is another workplace of the employee; and
     (b) is not within reasonable daily travelling distance of their residence